 Take Risks Frequently (post) – by Adam Gragg

-How to Like & Value YOUrself (post) – by Adam Gragg
+How to Like & Value Yourself (post) – by Adam Gragg

-How to Be a Better Friend to YOUrself (self) – by Adam Gragg
+How to Be a Better Friend to Yourself (self) – by Adam Gragg

 Decide Your Legacy Podcast #42: Stop Procrastination Now!
 (9 Strategies) on Apple on Spotify